 - Hold space for her.

 Holding space may not sound like a lot, but it is profound for a laboring woman.
-Holding space means to be with someone without judgment.
-To donate your ears and your heart and let them be as you practice empathy and compassion.
+Holding space means being with someone without judgment.
+Donate your ears and your heart and let them be as you practice empathy and compassion.
 It means putting your needs and opinions aside and accepting someone’s truth, no matter what it is.
 And if your laboring partner has an epidural and is not resting, it does not mean that you can treat that moment like any other.
-Instead, use that time for conversation, games, and other things you both enjoy doing together.
+Instead, use that time for conversation, games, and other things you enjoy doing together.

 5. Physical Touch